mnot/I-D/http2-pushing/draft.md

 To improve this, this document explores how Server Push interacts with various HTTP features, with recommendations both for using Server Push in servers, and handling it by clients.

+It's not so much of a specification, for now, as it is a collection of ideas about how Server Push **ought** to work.

-It does not address other use cases for Server Push, such as store-and-forward or publish-and-subscribe.
+It also does not address other use cases for Server Push, such as store-and-forward or publish-and-subscribe.